BryantD/bluesky-seattle-feed/README.md

+## What's All This?

+At some point (unless someone else beats me to it) this will be an ATProto Feed Generator for Seattle-oriented posts.

+The funding link on the right is correct -- most of the work here was from the person who wrote the original code.
+I just hacked on it a bit.

 ## ATProto Feed Generator powered by [The AT Protocol SDK for Python](https://github.com/MarshalX/atproto)

 > Feed Generators are services that provide custom algorithms to users through the AT Protocol.